akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

 1) Model
 ^^^^^^^^

-The model of your custom attribute will contain the common properties of an attribute (code, labels, scope, etc) but also its custom properties and behaviours (*even if for now, our Simple Metric attribute doesn't have any*).
+The model of your custom attribute will contain the common properties of an attribute (code, labels, channel, etc) but also its custom properties and behaviours (*even if for now, our Simple Metric attribute doesn't have any*).
 To integrate it with the rest of the PIM, your attribute needs to implement the Attribute interface and provide a denormalizer.

 This is the purpose of this section: provide a denormalizer capable of creating your custom attribute implementing Attribute interface.